 The ice in Belleville is the OHL's biggest - it's basically Olympic-sized.
 Watching your team take on the fast-moving Bulls team is either a treat or an ordeal depending on how your team is built.
 It's one of the biggest home-ice advantages in the league, and the Bulls team is usually built to take advantage.
 The scoreboard has a full video board, but it's not used to any particular great use - the play is not broadcast during games, and the game I went to also barely ever showed replays.
 It raises the obvious question as to why the city paid to install a video scoreboard if they're not going to use it properly.
 There is also a second scoreclock hanging in the end, but since the installation of the video board, it's not used anymore.
 I don't know why - it would be a decent supplement.
 Sound quality is good from new speakers, as is the arena announcer.
 There weren't too many promotions which I quite enjoyed as it kept from being a distraction.
 The first game I went to in Belleville was unnaturally cold, and I shivered my way through the game in spite of wearing two layers and a winter jacket.
 However, the temperature issue seems to be fixed as of my second visit.

-Other than that minor complaint, the Yardmen Arena is a great place to watch a game.
 The railway history of Belleville permeates the team - "Yardmen" refers to the men who work in the CN rail yards - and whenever the Bulls score, the goal horn is actually a train whistle.
 It's a great little touch.
 There are plans afoot to expand the Yardmen by making the seating "U"-shaped, and when they do the arena's seating capacity will match the Bulls' aspirations.
 The Bulls have the highest average percent-capacity rate in the league year-to-year, and once the Yardmen rises to a more reasonable seating total the Bulls will become one of the league's best-supported franchises.

 In 1999 my six were blown out on Yardmen ice in Game 7 of the OHL final, and for that reason alone I was prepared to hate the rink from Day 1.
 But it's simply impossible to hate the Yardmen Arena or the people of Belleville.
 The Bulls are one of the remaining teams that don't feel like a big corporation; they're simply a local hockey team playing hockey the way it should be played.
 In Canada, we idealize the mythical small-town hockey club even as the NHL and CHL move quickly away from that ideal.
 Bellevile is one of the teams that still comes close to the Platonic ideal of a good, small-town Canadian hockey team, and seeing that alone makes it worth the trip.